-So if you want to drink an authentic rum from Cuba, order a Cuban brand such as Havana Club.
-Not only does it taste better, you’ll also be showing solidarity with Cuba.
+So, if you want to drink an authentic rum from Cuba, order a Cuban brand such as Havana Club.
+Not only does it taste better, you’ll also be demonstrating your solidarity with Cuba.

 Did you know?

-- The Bacardi company is worth over $1 billion but not a penny of its sales goes to the Cuban economy.
-The rum they sell is made elsewhere and their HQ is in the Bahamas, not in Cuba
+- The Bacardi company is worth over $3 billion but not a penny of its sales goes to the Cuban economy.
+The rum they sell is made elsewhere and their HQ is in Bermuda, not in Cuba

-- In 1994, Bacardi wrote to all foreign drinks firms, including British brewers, warning them off from investing in their former companies in Cuba
+- In 1994, Bacardi wrote to all foreign drinks firms, including British brewers, warning them not to invest in their former companies in Cuba

 - For over fifty years, Bacardi has devoted millions of dollars of its profits towards destabilising the sovereign Cuban government.
 This has included funding assassination attempts and terrorist attacks.
 See Bacardi – The Hidden War for more information.

 What can you do?